-If you haven’t quite settled in to an exercise routine for your bones yet, could you be making some of these common excuses?
+If you haven’t established an exercise routine for your bones yet, could you be making some of these common excuses?
 With cold weather coming in the Northern Hemisphere, it’s easy to find reasons to stop (or not start) exercising.

 But research confirms that regular exercise is vital for bone health and general health – it builds bone density, slows the aging process, improves cardiovascular health, and a host of other benefits.
 In fact, a study published in the Lancet has shown that even a small bone density decrease in the femoral neck can have a big impact on hip fracture risk.

 So in addition to exploring the top six exercise excuses, we’ll look at how to overcome them and enjoy healthful exercise anywhere, any time.
 And I also share the details of the study mentioned above.